The INCCA mentoring programme: connecting, sharing and growing together.

 As the largest and most active network for professionals associated with the conservation of contemporary art, INCCA is uniquely placed to explore and initiate mentoring opportunities that are well-structured, and will improve the networking benefits for its members and the field.

-Initially, the INCCA mentoring programme will consist of two schemes:
+Principally, the INCCA mentoring programme consists of two schemes:

 This scheme pairs the mentee with a mentor in the lead-up to, and during, a major conference at which the mentee is presenting a paper or poster:

-- During the conference, the mentor takes the mentee “under her/his wing” and makes introductions to other established professionals in the field at the conference, and draws attention to the work of the mentee.
+- During the conference, the mentor takes the mentee 'under their wing' and makes introductions to other established professionals in the field at the conference, and draws attention to the work of the mentee.